 How to make the recipe

-This recipe for monkey bread is so easy to make.
-First, you preheat your oven to 350.
+This recipe for monkey bread using biscuits is so easy to make.
+First, preheat your oven to 350.
 Then, in a microwave-safe bowl, combine your butter, cinnamon, and brown sugar.
 Stick in the microwave until butter is melted and mixture can mix together.
 Stir to combine the ingredients and set aside.

 Open up your cans of biscuits and cut each biscuit into quarters.